CMU-IDS-2020/a3-mei-julie/writeup.md

-# Connecting dots behind previous elections
+# Connecting Dots Behind Previous Elections

 ![A screenshot of your application.
 Could be a GIF.](screenshot.jpg)